Government Advertising Campaigns

 Fortunately, primary prevention behaviours – including slipping on protective clothing, slopping on SPF50+ sunscreen, slapping on a broad brimmed hat, seeking shade, and sliding on sunglasses – are highly effective in reducing the risk of developing skin cancer.

-Created by 303 MullenLowe, launched November 2022 and running until March 2023, and live again from December 2023 to March 2024, the ‘Arrows’ skin cancer prevention campaign focuses on the invisible but potentially lethal threat of UV radiation, showing arrows falling from the sky to impact unprotected skin, and aims to increase sun protection behaviours among young people.
+Created by 303 MullenLowe, launched November 2022 and running until March 2023, and live again from December 2023 to March 2024, the ‘If You Could See UV’ skin cancer prevention campaign focuses on the invisible but potentially lethal threat of UV radiation, showing arrows falling from the sky to impact unprotected skin, and aims to increase sun protection behaviours among young people.

 For more information about the campaign and how you can help reduce your skin cancer risk, visit Cancer Institute NSW.